Locations:

 Following these tips can also help you stay strong enough for surgery, should you need it.

-Talk with your provider about how to make lifestyle changes that feel doable to you.
-Start small, and remember that every small change you make can add up to make a big impact down the road.
+Ask your provider how to make changes that feel doable to you.
+Start small and remember that every small change you make can add up to make a big impact down the road.

 Outlook / Prognosis